-Since December 2020 the Head Office of ProCredit Bank Georgia in Tbilisi has been entered into the list of green buildings around the world.
+Since December 2020, the Head Office of ProCredit Bank Georgia in Tbilisi has been entered into the list of green buildings around the world.
 It is the first building in Georgia to have its resource efficiency confirmed with an EDGE international certification.
-International energy experts audited the bank HQ, which combines modern architectural design with energy, water and material efficiency, following the environmentally-oriented philosophy of ProCredit group.
+International energy experts audited the bank HQ, which combines modern architectural design with energy, water and material efficiency, following the environmentally oriented philosophy of ProCredit group.

 ProCredit Bank Georgia hopes to become a role model for other companies in the market, encouraging them to take similar environmental initiatives with the aim to reduce their environmental footprint.
-We have hosted online seminars in 2021 highlighting our success and sharing the experience and benefits of EDGE certification with our partners.